rust-project-primer/book/src/building/size.md

   lead to an increase in code size, because the compiler will use techniques like inlining or loop unrolling to achieve this.
-- **Binary size**: You want your executables to be as small as possible, for example because you are targetting a resource-constrained platform like embedded microcontrollers with limited flash memory sizes, or you want to be able to easily distribute your binary.
+- **Binary size**: You want your executables to be as small as possible, for example because you are targeting a resource-constrained platform like embedded microcontrollers with limited flash memory sizes, or you want to be able to easily distribute your binary.
 This might lead to a negative impact on performance.